-Current working practices demonstrate that achieving this is hampered by operational pressures and constraints on funding, which requires more than simply working harder.
-It requires developing new ways of working and new models of care to meet the rising demand and enable care to be delivered well in the home, the community and hospital, to best meet individual needs.
+Current working practices demonstrate that achieving the FYFV triple aim is hampered by operational pressures and constraints on funding, which requires more than simply working harder.
+It requires transformational change developing new ways of working and new models of care to meet the rising demand and enable care to be delivered well in the home, the community and hospital, to best meet individual needs.
 In parallel there needs to be a focus on preventing ill health by working with local authorities and other agencies to promote health and wellbeing, tackle risk factors and reduce health inequalities.

 Integrated care happens when organisations work together to meet the needs of their local population.
 Integrated Care Systems (ICS) are a key vehicle for improving outcomes, transforming care and optimising the use of resources across local systems.
-Their success over the coming years will be crucial to the future of NHS and social care as we know it.
+Their success, together with the development of Primary Care Networks (PCNs) and Integrated Care Partnerships (ICPs), over the coming years will be crucial to the future of NHS and social care as we know it.

 In delivering these changes system leaders are challenged to both focus on current performance and to embed new organisational structures and ways of working.
 This necessitates developing new partnerships and new contractual agreements; new services and infrastructure to address logistics, financial and workforce challenges; and new sources of investment to deliver the necessary change.

 SCW can work at multiple levels in the system, supporting leaders to plan, manage and evaluate change, developing person-centred care models, driving digital integration and piloting innovative approaches to system-wide ways of working.
-We have been involved with new care models, such as primary and acute care systems (PACS) and multispecialty community providers (MCPs), and have hands on knowledge of some of the innovations currently being implemented.
+We have hands on knowledge of some of the latest innovations currently being implemented including working with organisations to support the set up of PCNs and ICPs and were previously involved with new care models, such as primary and acute care systems (PACS) and multispecialty community providers (MCPs).

 Achieving the benefits of integrated care requires strong system leadership, professional commitment, and good management.
 It will be important for local leaders to invest time and effort in building trust and developing collaborative relationships with others in the local system.
 This really helps to overcome competitive behaviours that in the past have created barriers to partnership working and to deliver the level of change that is required.